 Fatigue - an independent phenomenon

 Although post-stroke fatigue commonly occurs alongside depression, studies into the use of anti-depressant medication do not show any significant effect on post-stroke fatigue.
 Studies treating fatigue secondary to sleep disorders do not show that drug therapy significantly affects fatigue either.

 The review suggests that although fatigue is accompanied by depression, pain and sleep disorders, attempts at alleviating fatigue by treating these other disorders has failed.
 As such, post-stroke fatigue can be considered an independent phenomenon driven by as yet poorly understood biological mechanisms.

 Early fatigue and inflammation

 There is strong evidence to support the idea that fatigue is mediated by inflammation in several conditions.
-In post-stroke fatigue there is a body of evidence suggesting that proteins in the body called 'proinflammatory cytokines' play a role, especially in the early stages after stroke.
-Interestingly, these protein markers do not appear to be associated with post-stroke depression, lending more evidence toward the idea that post-stroke fatigue occurs independently to depression after stroke.
+In post-stroke fatigue, there is a body of evidence suggesting that proteins in the body called 'proinflammatory cytokines' play a role, especially in the early stages after stroke.
+Interestingly, these protein markers do not appear to be associated with post-stroke depression, lending more evidence toward the idea that post-stroke fatigue occurs independently of depression after stroke.